alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/inference_runner.md

 - Ethos-U55's PMU report:

+  - 34,178 total cycle: The number of NPU cycles

-  - 26,976 active cycles: number of cycles that were used for computation
+  - 33,145 active cycles: number of NPU cycles that were used for computation

-  - 196 idle cycles: number of cycles for which the NPU was idle
+  - 1,033 idle cycles: number of cycles for which the NPU was idle

+  - 2,219 AXI0 read cycles: The number of cycles the NPU spends to execute AXI0 read transactions.
+    AXI0 is the bus where Ethos-U55 NPU reads and writes to the computation buffers (activation buf/tensor arenas).

+  - 3,248 AXI0 write cycles: The number of cycles the NPU spends to execute AXI0 write transactions.

+  - 9,332 AXI1 read cycles: The number of cycles the NPU spends to execute AXI1 read transactions.
+    AXI1 is the bus where Ethos-U55 NPU reads the model (read only)

 - For FPGA platforms, CPU cycle count can also be enabled.
 For FVP, however, CPU cycle counters should not be used as the CPU model is not cycle-approximate or cycle-accurate.